DataDog/hiring-engineers/answers.md

 Go to the Infrastructure tab and click on your host.
 Then click on the 'Clone this dashboard' icon in the top right corner, give it a name and clone it.

-Then click on 'Edit dashboard' and add a 'Time Series' widget.
+Then click on 'Edit dashboard' and add a 'TimeSeries' widget.
 Choose the metric 'web.page_views', select 'Compute as rate/sec', 'Take the average' and 'Display it as Seperate lines'.
 Give it a name and save it.

 You can find an example here https://app.datadoghq.com/account/settings#2b11d05fb90ab314e6dfa55686fc7a1cec4660f24aa7d4dc4270480ec7c20ff3 or look at the file screenshot-level2-ab-benchmark-web.page_views.PNG .